I want people to gather

 - Inverted in Interesting Times, where Rincewind sees people setting off fireworks in a parade and says "Good, eh?" to the old woman standing besides him, who snaps that it's Mr. Wu's funeral.

 - Though it starts out as a dour occasion, Nanny Ogg quickly turns the late baron's funeral in I Shall Wear Midnight into one of these by singing his favourite song, then encouraging others to add more songs to it, until everyone is happily chatting about the life of the deceased.

 - In The Kane Chronicles, Sadie and Anubis at one point witness a funeral in New Orleans.
 At the time they arrive, the actual burial has already taken place, and the funeral has moved on to the stage where the mourners celebrate the life of the deceased with song, dance and revelry as they head away from the cemetery.
 This is a practice Anubis himself approves of, calling it "very Egyptian".

-- Geordie and Ensign Ro are seemingly killed in the Star Trek: The Next Generation episode "The Next Phase".
+- Geordi LaForge and Ensign Ro are seemingly killed in the Star Trek: The Next Generation episode "The Next Phase".
 (They've actually been shifted out of phase.)
-The Enterprise holds a memorial service which is surprisingly reminiscent of a jazz club.
-When it's discovered that Geordi and Ro are not actually dead, the celebration of their lives turns into a genuine celebration.
+The Enterprise holds a memorial service which is surprisingly reminiscent of a New Orleans jazz funeral.
+When it's discovered that LaForge and Ro are not actually dead, the celebration of their lives turns into a genuine celebration.

 - The second series of the CBBC sitcom Mud begins with the ever-cheerful Miss Dudderidge returning from her grandmother's funeral, lightheartedly singing and recounting what a wonderful time had been had by all.